Family Case Management (FCM)

 - Are a resident of the State of Illinois

 - Have a family income at or below 200 % of the federal poverty level (please check with staff for income information)

 - Q) What can the Family Case Management program do for me?

-- Refer you to a doctor for your prenatal care to make sure you have a healthy baby
+- Assist you to find a doctor for your prenatal care to make sure you have a healthy baby

-- Refer you to a doctor for your baby’s care
+- Assist you to find a doctor for your baby’s care

 - Help you apply for Medicaid

 - Give you information about health on topics that interest you such as: